TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 "...
 What the hell is wrong with you guys?", Josee spoke out loud.
 Her crimson eyes twitching at the sight of her men, crying and weeping at her wake.

 '...
 You're a bunch of grown men.
-Why are you crying so passionately like little girls?', thinking to this, Josee touched her glabella.
+Why are you crying so passionately like little girls?', thinking of this, Josee touched her glabella.

 "...
 I'm not dead yet"